pinting/oraculum/README.md

 Text to SQL LLM enforcement research.

-**Warning:** This is a proof of concept and work in progress, currently at the experimenting stage!
+**Warning:** This is a proof of concept & work in progress project, currently at the experimenting stage!

 ## Setup